-Whisk an egg and mix into the pumpkin along with the milk.
+- Whisk an egg and mix it into the pumpkin along with the milk.
 Add baking powder and flour until it comes to a good dropping consistency.

-Shallow fry both sides on a medium heat until dark brown.
-Adjust heat when cooking so fritters cook through without burning.
+- Shallow fry both sides on medium heat until dark brown.
+Adjust heat when cooking, so fritters cook through without burning.
 These fritters should be fairly thin with a creamy consistency inside when cooked.

-Serve hot, sprinkled with the mixture of sugar and spice.
+- Serve hot, sprinkled with a mixture of sugar and spice.